Photo of hands in the air wearing medical gloves.

 Q: If I’m not a health professional, how will the Wound Care for Clients Experiencing Inequities program help me?

-A: In clients experiencing systemic inequities, wounds are commonplace and one of the most troublesome health issues they face, deeply affecting quality of life.
+A: For clients experiencing systemic inequities, wounds are commonplace and one of the most troublesome health issues they face, deeply impacting their quality of life.
 If you are a helping professional, even if you are not caring directly for wounds, it’s crucial to understand what supports or hinders healing.
 This points you to many non-clinical steps that can make a big difference.

 For example, knowing about how sleeping sitting upright, or spending long periods on a cold surface affect wound healing can help you work with clients to take what steps you can to avoid complications.
 You can also become familiar with everyday products that can be used for wound cleansing instead of relying on special, expensive and hard-to-obtain products used in hospitals.